 "Because it's not fair,"she said, her voice tight and restrained as tears brimmed her eyes.

 "No!"she interrupted, so loudly it surprised them both, "I don't understand, and I never will!
 I don't understand how anyone could do what you did to Edgar!
 I don't get how anybody could hate someone like him!
-I don't get how the entire town could hate him!
+I don't get how the entire town could hate him and want him dead that badly!
 Even the person he looked up to as his own mother hated him!
 It doesn't make sense to me!
 He's the most amazing person I've ever met!
 How is that not obvious to everyone - how wasn't that obvious to you?"

 "Shelley, calm down,"she answered, trying to calm her down, "He was just an infant.
 Not everyone can feel the same about people the way you do.
 You can't blame yourself for what everyone else thinks of him.
 Remember, you didn't like him at first, either."